 Photography: The photographs of Lori Gilder’s Master bath were provided by Mr. Steam.
 All other photography is by Mary Middleton for hellopeagreen.com.
 The video footage of DXV’s Drop-In Air Bath with Aqua Momentis by Interior Designer and fellow Designhound Jennifer Stoner.

-This is not a sponsored post, thank you to Modenus and KBIS for inviting on this free trip.
+This is not a directly sponsored post but for full disclosure see the following.
+Thank you to Modenus and KBIS for inviting me on this free press trip.
 While I did not get paid for my time at KBIS, my hotel, airfare and some meals were covered.
 All words, opinions and images my own.